top of page

 In key deaths, the lighting plunges the stage into darkness before flooding the space with red, briefly washing over the audience as well, evoking the shock and immediacy of bloodshed and drawing the audience directly into the world of the play.

-THE LIAR: Spring 2024 - tHE Kitchen Theater Company
+Spring 2024 @ tHE Kitchen Theater Company

 Directed By: Dean Robinson